 Yeah.
 Consider this: The USATF certification means that the course isn’t short!
 First of all, there’s a “short course prevention factor” built in.
 So in reality EVERY certified marathon course is at least 26.245 miles long.
 (That’s a tenth of one percent extra).
 It works the same for every certified course you’ll ever be on.
 Next, the course is measured along TANGENTS.
 That means when we measure, it’s along the shortest distance that a runner can run and stay on the course.
 As a runner, that means if you run beside someone, or you’re not fully aware of where the next turn is at all times, YOU WILL RUN A LONGER COURSE.
 So, 26.39 or 26.41 or even a little longer on your GPS unit is actually about right.
 Oh, and did you ever run the same course twice with your GPS and get totally different numbers?
 Me too.
 We don’t measure courses with a GPS.
 The whole USATF certification process is available on their website, if you’d like particulars.
 So don’t complain to the RD because the course is long.
 I already know that.
 And it’s not my fault. 🙂

 Cutoff Times?
 Do you have cutoff times for either race?

 YES!
 We’d really like it if you finish on some day ending in a “Y” Stay perpendicular and cross the FINISH LINE.
 We’ll save you a beer.
-HOWEVER—Treat this like a race, a personal challenge, or whatever, but don’t be stopping to have a picnic or whatever.
+HOWEVER—Treat this like a race, a personal challenge, or whatever, but don’t be stopping to have a picnic or at a bar to watch the Lions game.
 If you can’t stay moving pretty much continuously, please train some more and come back next year.

 Is whining allowed on the course?

 NO!
 You signed up for this on purpose.
 Deal with it.
-I don’t care if you were drunk when your friend talked you into it.
+I don’t care what you were under the influence of when your friend talked you into it.